wardenenv/docs/configuration/magento2-testing.md

    - `TESTS_XDEBUG_ENABLED` to `true`
    - `TESTS_XDEBUG_SESSION` to `phpstorm`

+(magento2-testing-running-mftf-tests)=
 ## Running MFTF Tests

 All the MFTF-related operations are operated by `vendor/bin/mftf`, necessary files are located in `dev/tests/acceptance/`.

-To run Acceptance tests you need to [configure the MFTF environment](mftf.md).
+To run Acceptance tests you need to {doc}`configure the MFTF environment <mftf>`.
 Once you've done that, follow these steps to run the tests.

 1. Make sure that you enabled following in your `.env` file:
     - `WARDEN_SELENIUM` - Responsible for running virtual browser for your tests